-Fans can expect tickets for this year’s College Football Playoff Championship to be in huge demand due to the massive popularity of the sport itself and both Tiger fan bases, who are each known to travel well and be willing to spend up to catch their team’s pursuit of a national championship in person.
+Fans can expect these college football tickets to be in huge demand due to the massive popularity of the sport itself and each of the four teams, who are all known to travel well and be willing to spend up to catch their team’s pursuit of a national championship in person.
 If you’re looking to have any specific seating-related questions answered, check out our detailed CFP Championship Seating Chart blog!

-Whichever two of these four teams remaining that make the final game will represent two fan bases of huge programs, which will keep demand and ticket prices high for the championship game, which prompts the question: how can you get the cheapest College Football Playoff Championship tickets?
+The two teams that make it to the championship game in Miami will represent two fan bases of huge programs, which will keep demand high for a championship game ticket and prompts the question: how can you get the cheapest College Football Playoff tickets?

 How To Get Cheaper College Football Playoff Championship Tickets

 While these tickets are in extremely high demand each and every year regardless of how big or small the participating schools are, there are a few ways that interested buyers can try to obtain tickets at or around face value before they hit the secondary market and ticket prices soar.
 The following ways are the best opportunities that we’ve found for fans interested in securing tickets early on.